Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: Distributed phase sensing using b TMSS IN optical gyroscopes

 \subsection{With M-Mode Separate bTMSS}

 In order to compare the enhancement obtained from the M-mode entangled probe state with that from an $M$-mode unentangled probe state, we study the system as probed by $M$ independent bTMSS.
-For that, we employ $M$ separate PAs, each with a coherent seed of amplitude $\beta$, generating bTMSS as input to separate optical gyroscopes, as shown in Fig.~\ref{fig:fig4}.
+For that, we employ $M$ separate PAs, each with a coherent seed of amplitude $\beta$, generating bTMSS as input to separate optical gyroscopes, as shown in Fig.~\ref{fig:fig5}.
 With this configuration, the phase sensitivity obtained is (for detailed calculation, see Appendix B),

-From Eq.~(15), it can be seen that the phase sensitivity improves with increasing number of gyroscopes.
+From Eq.~(17), it can be seen that the phase sensitivity improves with increasing number of gyroscopes.
 For a fair comparison of the sensitivity with the mode-entangled case, we consider the same average number of photons probing each gyroscope as $N$.
-Again, using Lagrangian multiplier formalism, we obtain the optimal values of $\beta$ and $r$ that minimize the phase sensitivity, bound to the constraint that the number of photons probing each gyroscope is $N$.
-Substituting the optimal values of $\beta$ and $r$ into Eq.~(15), we obtain the optimized phase sensitivity $\Delta\phi^2_s$ for the separable configuration, and plot in Fig.~\ref{fig:fig5}.
-With $r=0$ in Eq.~(15) and using the average photon number constraint, we obtain the SNL in sensitivity of this configuration as $1/2M N$, same as the SNL in the mode entangled configuration.
+Again, using Lagrangian multiplier formalism, we obtain the optimal values of $\beta$ and $r$ that minimize the phase sensitivity, bound to the average photon number constraint (detailed calculation is given in Appendix B).
+Substituting the optimal values of $\beta$ and $r$ into Eq.~(17), we obtain the optimized phase sensitivity $\Delta\phi^2_s$ for the separable configuration, and plot in Fig.~\ref{fig:fig6}.
+With $r=0$ in Eq.~(17) and using the average photon number constraint, we obtain the SNL in sensitivity of this configuration as $1/2M N$, same as the SNL in the mode entangled configuration.

-We plot the optimized phase sensitivity $\Delta\phi^2_s$ for the separable configuration along with the SNL as a function of $M$ and $N$ in Figs.~\ref{fig:fig5} (a) and (b), respectively.
-We keep $N=20$ in Fig.~\ref{fig:fig5} (a), and $M=4$ in Fig.~\ref{fig:fig5} (b) and analyse the sensitivity for different values of transmissivities.
-In both plots, the red dotted-dash trace represents the SNL, the solid blue represents optimised phase sensitivity when $\eta=1.0$, the orange dashed represents $\eta=0.98$, and the green dotted, $\eta=0.9$.
-From the plots, we can observe that the sensitivity is beyond the shot-noise limit, and it improves with increasing $M$ and $N$.
+We plot the optimized phase sensitivity $\Delta\phi^2_s$ for the separable configuration along with the SNL as a function of $M$ and $N$ in Figs.~\ref{fig:fig6} (a) and (b), respectively.
+We keep $N=10$ in Fig.~\ref{fig:fig6} (a), and $M=4$ in Fig.~\ref{fig:fig6} (b), and analyze the sensitivity for different values of transmissivities.
+In both plots, the purple dashed trace represents the SNL, the solid blue represents optimized phase sensitivity when $\eta=1.0$, the orange dashed represents $\eta=0.9$, the green dotted, $\eta=0.5$, and the red dotted-dash, $\eta=0.1$.
+Here also, we can observe that the separable configuration can always beat the SNL at any value of the transmissivity.